 - FCR: Use this formula to calculate First Call Resolution = [issue solved by first call] / [total issues]

-How to create call center performance template?
+How to create a call center performance template?

-Detailed instructions to create call center template:
+Detailed instructions to create a call center template:

-6. Apply conditional formatting for the selected cells.
+Apply conditional formatting for the selected cells.

 Execute the following steps:

-• Select the given range.
-(In this case the time to answer row)
+- Select the given range.
+(In this case, the time to answer row)

-• Click Icon Sets, Shapes, Traffic lights
+- Click Icon Sets, Shapes, Traffic lights

-• Enter the values using formulas and click OK
+- Enter the values using formulas and click OK

-7. Repeat the last step and apply conditional formatting for the abandon rate and FCR.
+Repeat the last step and apply conditional formatting for the abandon rate and FCR.

 This will open a Format Control dialogue box.
-Go to ‘Control’ tab, and make the following changes to create dynamic list: Minimum Value: 1, Maximum Value: 48, Incremental Change: 1, Page Change: 10
+Go to the ‘Control’ tab, and make the following changes to create a dynamic list: Minimum Value: 1, Maximum Value: 48, Incremental Change: 1, Page Change: 10

-13. Let’s see the chart section!
-We’ll track the weekly performance using easy readable charts.
-To create charts select the $G$5:$G$16 range on the calculation sheet.
+Let’s see the chart section!
+We’ll track the weekly performance using easily readable charts.
+Select the $G$5:$G$16 range to create charts on the calculation sheet.
 Go to the Insert tab on the ribbon and select the Recommended Chart section.

 What are recommended charts in Excel?
 Select the source range in your worksheet and click this button to get a customized set of diagrams that Excel thinks best fits your data.
 Go to the All Charts menu and select the combo chart.
 Choose the chart type axis for your data series.
-Choose the clustered column type for series1 and Line chart type for series2.
+For example, choose the clustered column type for the “Series1” and the Line chart type for the “Series2”.

 Click OK to insert a combination chart.

-15. Copy the chart to main worksheet area and clean it up!
-You should to remove the unnecessary elements.
-Right Click on the chart and select Format Chart Area.
+Copy the chart to the main worksheet area and clean it up!
+You should remove the unnecessary elements: Right-click on the chart and select Format Chart Area.
 Use this method on the Plot Area too.

 First, format the bar chart!
 Right-click on the bar chart and choose the Format Data Series option.
 On the “Series option,” use 33% for gap width and 0% for Series Overlap.
 Choose the right color too.

 In the following step, format the line chart!
 Right-click on the line chart and choose the Format Data Series option.
 On the “Series option,” use a solid line and red color.
-Finally set the compound type to dash.
-The average line is done.
+Finally, set the compound type to dash.
+Finally, the average line is done.

-18. Repeat Step 13 to Step 17 to create the combo charts for abandon rate and FCR.
+Repeat Step 13 to Step 17 to create the combo charts for abandon rate and FCR.

 Here are the formatted charts below:

 Click the arrow next to Conditional Formatting on the Home tab, then click Data Bar.
 Select a formatting style.
 In this example, we’ll use light red fill for negative variance and light green fill for positive variance.
 After applying a quick style, select cells or range, click Conditional Formatting on the ribbon, and then click Manage Rules to update the selected rules manually.